 AND POSTCARD #5 …

 The final postcard features one of Campbellton’s best-known landmarks, a pair of crosses on Sugarloaf Mountain.

 The unique monument pays tribute to two sisters, Dorvil McLean and Lottie Ramsay, who plunged to their deaths in November 1924 while descending the north face of the extinct volcano.
 On the front of the postcard are pictures of the crosses, the jagged cliffs … and a rare image of the victims.

 The cards pay tribute to a stay-at-home mom and a waitress who will always be 22 and 19.

 The postcard was produced with the permission of the Ramsay family.
-It’s the only card that — owing to space restraints — does not include a write-up written in Mi’Kmaq.
+It’s the only card that — owing to space restraints — does not include a write-up in Mi’Kmaq.

 Rose Beek was my co-pilot on a warm day in July 2017 when the Phantom climbed above the trees and, out of sight, inched toward the crosses.

-The red and white paint is vivid — thanks to a recent refresh paint job by volunteers, including Laura Doucet, Events Coordinator at the Sugarloaf Provincial Park.
+The red and white paint is vivid — thanks to a recent refresh paint job by volunteers, including Laura Doucet, Events Coordinator at Sugarloaf Provincial Park.